dgaimpact/dga-platform/04_P4_CONTENT_CREATION_PUBLISHING/EXECUTION_DOCTRINES/ED-P4_CONTENT_PUBLISHING_RULES.md

 ---

-## 5. Optional Publishing Destinations (Conditional)
+## 5. Subscriber-Declared Optional Platforms

-The following destinations may be supported **only if**:

-- They are present in the subscriber’s validated platform profile
-- Publishing does not violate audit-defined scope
-- Execution is supported by the managed system

-Optional destinations may include:
+If an account holder declares additional platforms during P2 Intake & Onboarding:

+- DGA will generate governed content for those platforms
+- Content will be made available on the **DGA website**
+- Access will be provided via the subscriber’s **password-protected account page**

+Optional platform handling rules:

-- Secondary social platforms
+- DGA does **not** auto-publish to optional platforms
-- Professional profiles
-- Distribution channels explicitly allowed by P4 systems
+- Subscribers retrieve and publish content at their discretion

-Optional publication must never replace mandatory destinations.
+- Optional publication does not replace mandatory destinations
+- Optional platforms carry no authority guarantees

+This model preserves execution integrity while supporting subscriber flexibility.

 ---